yasakei/neutron/docs/reference/language_reference.md

 value = [1, 2, 3];    // Now an array
 ```

-### Optional Type Annotations
+### Static Type Annotations

-Type annotations provide documentation and compile-time hints but are not enforced at runtime:
+Neutron supports **optional static type annotations** that provide runtime type safety.
+When you declare a variable with a type annotation, Neutron enforces that type at runtime.

 ```js
 var int x = 42;